uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

 ### URL Parameter Limitations

 - Parameter syntax characters, including spaces and (`:`,`'`,`|`,`;`), are always interpreted as such, so problems will occur if they are attempted to be used as part of the grammar productions.
-- The ampisand (`&`) is used to separate url parameters so will also cause problems if used in grammar productions.
+- The ampersand (`&`) is used to separate url parameters so will also cause problems if used in grammar productions.

 ### URL Productions Example